 10’+.
 Medium to large bright, shiny red striped with yellow-green background.
 Keeps well into February.
 Extremely disease resistant.
 Best for fresh eating, cooking and canning.
 Mid-season bloomer.
 Pollinator required.
 Semi-dwarf.
 Does not require fungicide sprays.
 Z4.

 12′.
 The Pink Lady™ Apple (also known as Cripps Pink Apple) is a great tree for your first apple tree, or to add to your home orchard.
 Developed in Australia, this variety is widely recognized as the top apple for flavor, with an aromatic sweetness, yet a crisp tartness too.
-Great for pies.
-It will give you a big harvest of beautiful pink apples blushed in red, with a white flesh that doesn’t quickly turn brown when sliced.
+Great for pies because it will give you a big harvest of beautiful pink apples blushed in red, with a white flesh that doesn’t quickly turn brown when sliced.
 Sunny, well-drained soil.
 Will need another tree to pollinate.
 Z5-8

 10’+.
 A classic, all-purpose fig. Fruit is delicious fresh and in preserves.
 Dried figs make tasty snacks all year long.
 Ripens in June.
 Self-pollinating.
 Needs protection when temperatures drop below 10ºF.
 Z5.